savonia-cs/savonia-assignment-tool/README.md

 - solution pack: to create a zip package of your solution.
 - answers unpack: to unpack (unzip) all answers.
 Typically each person's answer is in a zip file.
+- hash create: to create hash from selected file(s) in answers.
+Used to find duplicates.
+- hash compare: to find duplicates among the created hashes.
+- hash open: to open duplicates in an editor (by default VS Code) for manual checking.

 ## Usage